José Felipe Flores

-José Felipe Flores (Ciudad Real, Chiapas, Kingdom of Guatemala 1 May 1751 – Madrid, Spain 20 June 1824) was a prestigious physician and Medicine teaching pioneer in Central America.
+José Felipe Flores (Ciudad Real, Chiapas, Kingdom of Guatemala 1 May 1751 – Madrid, Spain 20 June 1824) was a medical doctor and Medicine teaching pioneer in Central America.
 He graduated from the Royal and Pontifical University of San Carlos Borromeo, and in 1781 became a faculty member of both the University and San Juan de Dios Hospital.

 Biography

 Flores arrived at a very young age to Santiago de los Caballeros de Guatemala and studied in the Jesuit school; then we attended the Royal and Pontifical University of San Carlos Borromeo where he graduated with a B.S. in Medicine in 1773.

 Using an inoculation method when there was a measles outbreak in Guatemala in 1780.
 The epidemic was contained and Dr. Flores obtained great success with the introduction of the vaccine in the kingdom.
 In 1785 he gave the hospital medical equipment and he considered as the founding father of Medicine education in both Guatemala and in Central America.

-He was a brilliant faculty member in the college of Medicine and, in order to make Anatomy and Physiology studies easier, designed and built life size statues that clearly showed the organs of the human body; the organs could be removed and placed back according to the students needs.
+He was a faculty member in the college of Medicine and, in order to make Anatomy and Physiology studies easier, designed and built life size statues that showed the organs of the human body; the organs could be removed and placed back according to the students needs.
 The mannequins also helped in the teaching of Osteology, Myology and other related medical sciences.
-Finally, he also helped in Optics, with lenses that he invented.
+He also helped in Optics, with lenses that he invented.

 In 1797, with a scholarship from the government, Flores went on a four-year journey where he visited several American and European medical facilities.
 In Philadelphia he learned about Luigi Galvani's electrical experiments with frogs and later on he made studies on this of his own.
 When he arrived in Italia, he not only met Galvani, but Felice Fontana as well, whom he admired as scientist and maker of anatomic wax models.
 In Madrid, in 1803, he get in contact with Antoni de Gimbernat and made a report before the Surgeons Board about the need of a vaccination campaign in Spanish America, supported by the government.